-A majority of the population, as high as 69% of the people turning 65 this year, will need some level of long term care and 15% of those people will spend $250,000 or more on those care costs.
-Without proper planning, long term care expenses have the potential to significantly impact your life savings or create an excessive financial burden for family members.
-Establish a long term care plan today and enjoy the peace of mind that comes with knowing your financial future is secure.
+Up to 69% of individuals turning 65 this year will need some level of long-term care.
+Individuals who require a room in a nursing home can expect to pay over $7,000 per month for their care, and those in an assisted living facility may pay more than $4,000 monthly.
+Without proper planning, long-term care expenses have the potential to impact your life savings or put a financial burden on your family members.
+By establishing a long-term care plan early, you can enjoy the peace of mind that comes with knowing your financial future is secure.

-Long term care is provided by skilled nursing services either at home or in a facility devoted to assisting people complete Activities of Daily Living (ADLs).
-There are six generally acknowledged ADLs; eating, bathing, dressing, toileting, transferring, and continence.
-While health insurance covers immediate medical conditions and ongoing maintenance treatment, very few policies cover prolonged care required for some medical conditions at a residence or nursing home.
+While health insurance covers immediate medical conditions and ongoing treatment, very few policies cover prolonged care at a residence or nursing home.
 This care is most often required as a result of a chronic physical condition, illness, disability, or cognitive impairment.
-As opposed to most medical care, long term care is not designed to cure a medical condition.
+As opposed to most medical care, long-term care is not designed to cure a medical condition.

-The cost of long term care depends on various factors including your age, gender, health status, and living arrangements.
-The costs generally increase based on age, the level of medical care required, the duration of care and the location where care is provided.
-For rough planning purposes, the national median is currently $90,000 a year for a semi-private room and $48,000 a year for assisted living or trained home services.
-These costs are expected to increase in the future with inflation by about 2.5% per year.
+The cost of long-term care depends on various factors including your age, gender, health status, and living arrangements.
+Cost generally increases with age, the level of medical care required, the duration of care, and the location where care is provided.
+For rough planning purposes, the national median is currently over $100,000 a year for a private room in a nursing home and nearly $55,000 a year for assisted living or trained home services.
+These costs are likely to increase with inflation by an estimated 2.5% per year.

 It’s important to note that the majority of these costs will not be covered by health insurance, Medicare, or the VA.
-Typically, only limited and specific types of long term care costs are covered.
-Medicare and health insurance generally cover long term care costs that are rehabilitative, short-term, and medically necessary.
-Medicare, VA, and health insurance plans are not designed to cover the custodial or personal care services provided by long term care.
+Health insurance and Medicare generally cover long-term care costs that are rehabilitative, short in duration, and medically necessary – and are not designed to cover the custodial and personal care services provided by long-term care.

-VA long term care services are available only to veterans enrolled in the VA health system, for service-related disabilities and to certain veterans based on income eligibility.
-The VA does not pay for room and board in live-in facilities but does have programs to help veterans stay in their homes using The Housebound Aid and Attendance Allowance Program, and via the Veteran Directed Home and Community Based Services program (VD-HCBS).
-Both programs are supplemental, have eligibility requirements, and co-pays that vary with the veteran’s income.
+VA long-term care services are available only to veterans enrolled in the VA health system for service-related disabilities and to certain veterans based on income eligibility.
+The VA does not pay for room and board in live-in facilities but does have programs to help veterans stay in their homes like the VA Aid and Attendance and Housebound Allowance programs and the Veteran-Directed Home and Community Based Services Program (VD-HCBS).
+Both programs are supplemental, have eligibility requirements, and require co-pays that vary with the veteran’s income.
 Visit the VA website for more information.

-Plan to self-fund the costs.
-Pay for the cost yourself or ask family members to pay for it.
+1: Plan to self-fund the costs.
+Pay for the cost of long-term care yourself or ask family members to help you pay.

-Federal Long Term Care insurance plans are available to active duty military and their spouses.
-Note that with Federal Long Term Care and most other long term care insurance options, there is medical underwriting, and not everyone who applies is approved.
+The Federal Long Term Care Insurance Program is open to active and retired servicemembers and their spouses.
+Note that with Federal Long Term Care and most other long-term care insurance options, there is medical underwriting, and not everyone who applies is approved.
 Once you leave the military, you can keep your Federal Long Term Care insurance as long as you continue to pay the premiums.
-It is important to keep in mind that long term care insurance only covers long term care costs, so there is a chance you will never see a benefit from premium payments.
+It is important to keep in mind that long-term care insurance only covers long term care costs, so there is a chance you will never see a benefit from premium payments.

-Purchase a life insurance policy with long term care features.
-Some life insurance policies, like our Flagship Whole Life, have settlement options allowing access to your death benefit in the event you that are unable to perform two ADLs; much like a traditional long term care insurance policy.
-The main advantage of this long term care strategy is that the premium payments result in a guaranteed benefit even if long term care is not required.
-Fixed rate premiums are also possible with this strategy as opposed to most traditional long term care insurance policies.
+3: Purchase a life insurance policy with an accelerated death benefit.
+Some life insurance policies, like our Flagship Whole Life Insurance, offer settlement options that allow access to your death benefit in the event you that are unable to perform two ADLs, much like a traditional long-term care insurance policy.
+It should be noted, however, that while these policies have long-term care features, they are not long-term care insurance.
+The main advantage of this strategy is that premium payments result in a guaranteed benefit even if you never need to use the accelerated death benefit feature to pay for long-term care.
+Fixed-rate premiums are also possible with these types of insurance policies.

-Planning for long term care scenarios in advance will allow you to select a policy type or combination of strategies that meets your specific needs and gives you more control over the type and quality of care.
-It will also allow you to have less dependence on others, and can protect your assets and financial legacy.
+While not everyone will end up needing long-term care, everyone should plan for the possibility.
+Planning in advance allows you to select a strategy that meets your specific needs and gives you control over the type and quality of care you may receive.
+It will also allow you to have less dependence on others, protecting both your assets and your financial legacy.